Overview of The Nation's Report Card

 What are "large cities" and why are they used as a point of comparison?

-Just as the national public sample is used as a benchmark for comparing results for states, results for urban districts are compared to results from large cities nationwide.
-Referred to as "large central cities" in previous TUDA reports, results for large cities are for public schools located in the urbanized areas of cities with populations of 250,000 or more.
+Just as the national public school sample is used as a benchmark for comparing results for states, results for urban districts are compared to results from large cities nationwide.
+Results for large cities are for students in public schools located in the urbanized areas of cities with populations of 250,000 or more.
 Large city is not synonymous with "inner city."
-Schools in participating TUDA districts are also included in the results for large cities, even though some districts (Atlanta, Austin, Charlotte, Cleveland, Fresno, Houston, Jefferson County, Los Angeles, and Miami-Dade) include some schools not classified as large city schools.
-Students in the 17 TUDA districts represent nearly half of the students who attend schools in large cities nationally.
+Schools in participating TUDA districts are also included in the results for large cities, even though some districts include some schools not classified as large city schools.
+Students in the TUDA districts represent nearly one-half of the students who attend schools in large cities nationally.
 The comparison to students in large cities is made because the demographic characteristics of those students are most like the characteristics of students in the urban districts.
 Both the districts and large cities overall generally have higher concentrations of Black or Hispanic students, lower-income students, and English language learners than in the nation as a whole.